-To factor in the impact of the Covid-19 pandemic a weighted average of forecast earnings before interest, depreciation, tax and amortisations (EBIDTA) has been derived and compared against existing EBIDTA prior to the pandemic in order to generate a downward revaluation in the share value.
+To factor in the impact of the Covid-19 pandemic a weighted average of forecast earnings before interest, depreciation, tax and amortisations (EBIDTA) has been derived and compared against existing EBIDTA prior to the pandemic in order to generate a slight improvement in the share value since 31 March 2020.
 To ensure reasonableness this percentage has been compared against the movement in shareholdings in other world airports where the shares are actively traded.